Summary

 • Data with a CC-BY-NC licence cannot be used for commercial purposes

-• Using information gained by viewing data on the Atlas for commercial purposes is a breach of the licence, i.e. the data does not have to be downloaded for the licence conditions to apply
+• Using information gained by viewing data on the NBN Atlas for commercial purposes is a breach of the licence, i.e. the data does not have to be downloaded for the licence conditions to apply

 • Users who breach the licence conditions may be liable for a fixed charge